 My first impressions of United A320 first class

-The first class seats on the A320 and A319 are basic, but far more stylish.
+The first class seats on the A320 and A319 are basic – but similar to what you’ll see in first class on the 737 MAX 9 (and that’s a good thing).
 For now anyway.
 There’s an all-new United domestic first class product coming soon, which I’m very much looking forward to.

 It's often cheaper to pay for a flight with miles than it is to pay with cash!